The Best Seating for Kyphosis

 Ideally, a care chair with lateral supports and a waterfall backrest will be the best.
 This will provide comfort and support behind and on either side of your head.

-When you’re looking for the best seating for Kyphosis, you need to make sure every stage of the spine is thought about.
+When you’re looking for the best medical seating to manage Kyphosis, you need to make sure every stage of the spine is thought about.
 From the hips to the head, each area needs to be catered to the get the most support and comfort possible.

 But if you need some help choosing the right or specifying the correct features, call our team to book a free no-obligation seating assessment.
 Take a look at seating for different medical conditions in our free eBook.